B-UMMI/chewBBACA/README.md

 # IMPORTANT

 - chewBBACA only works with **python 3** (automatic testing for Python 3.7 and Python 3.8 with GitHub Actions).
+- We strongly recommend that users install and use BLAST 2.9.0+ with chewBBACA, as chewBBACA's processes have been extensively tested with that version of BLAST.
 - chewBBACA includes Prodigal training files for some species.
 You can consult the list of Prodigal training files that are readily available [here](https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/prodigal_training_files).
 We strongly recommend using the same Prodigal training file for schema creation and allele calling to ensure consistent results.

 # Latest updates